nitratium/linux_survival_kit/2-terminal.md

   * **Commands** are the stuff we type on our terminal.
   * **Shell** is a program that interprets our commands into a meaning for our computer to be able to execute.

 * Let's open the terminal.
 You can open your terminal with graphical interface basically clicking on its icon on your favorites menu.
 When you install Ubuntu, terminal icon comes as stock on your favorites menu or taskbar with Windows slang.
 Also you can use the shortcut **CTRL + ALT + T** to open your terminal.
+(It is mostly set to that by default.
+If that doesn't work go to your Linux distribution's accessibility settings and set a shortcut key for it if you want one.)

 * I am hoping that you managed to open your terminal. :)